donia1222/AI-Visionary-Assistant/README.md

 API Request Handling with PHP: Uses PHP scripts to securely interact with the OpenAI API, keeping API keys protected.
 Implemented Technologies

 Frontend: Developed with HTML, CSS, and JavaScript.
 Backend: PHP scripts to handle API requests and process responses.
-OpenAI API: Integration with GPT-4 for natural language processing and image analysis.
+OpenAI API: Integration with GPT-4 / DALLE-E for natural language processing and image analysis.
 Application Usage

 Clone the Repository: Make a copy of the repository in your local environment.
 Configure API Keys: Ensure to set up your OpenAI API keys in the PHP scripts.